tapyu/c-and-cpp-lessons/README.md

 Enums, short for enumerations, are used in programming to represent a set of named integer constants.
 They provide a convenient way to make code more readable, maintainable, and self-documenting by giving meaningful names to values.
 See `./enums/`.

+- `enum` values can be used without explicit casting in most contexts.
+- `enum class` (also called scoped enum) require explicit casting when used in contexts where an integral value is expected

 [1]: https://stackoverflow.com/questions/693788/is-it-better-to-use-c-void-arguments-void-foovoid-or-not-void-foo
 [2]: https://stackoverflow.com/questions/6393776/what-is-the-difference-between-a-macro-and-a-const-in-c